CPCSC Level 1 Readiness: What Canadian Defence Suppliers Need to Do Before Attesting

 Nelson Ford, principal at Pilotcore and based in Ottawa, is a CISSP and CMMC Certified Professional, and works with Canadian defence suppliers on both CPCSC and the CMMC side requirements when the supply chain spans both countries.

 Before you attest, make sure your scope and evidence match what you are claiming.
-If you have a defence contract in front of you that may carry Level 1, a scoped readiness assessment now is cheaper and faster than a scramble at award time.
+If you have a defence contract in front of you that may carry Level 1, a scoped readiness assessment now is cheaper and faster than rushed remediation after the clause appears.
 Book a CPCSC readiness conversation.

 About the author